Guide

 Obtaining proof of identity from those furthest from the jobs market

-5.1.1 It is recognised that some groups of people will find it more difficult to meet the minimum identity checking requirements.
+5.1.1 It is recognised that some groups of people who are furthest from the jobs market will find it more difficult to meet the minimum identity checking requirements.
 For a combination of reasons, this may include homeless people, refugees, asylum seekers, people with learning disabilities and others.

 5.1.2 Where candidates are genuinely unable to provide the combination of documents suggested in this document, employers may choose to accept other forms of documentary evidence.
 Any decision to accept other forms of documentary evidence is down to local discretion.
 The type of alternative documents you might wish to consider accepting will be dependent on the risks associated with the role and what the individual can genuinely present you with, to give the necessary assurances.